nithinmanne/pagerank/README.md

 2. **d**: This is the damping factor that is used for calculating Page Rank.
 By default, it is set to 0.85.
 Type: float
 3. **epsilon**: This is the threshold of convergence.
 If the Euclidean norm of the difference between the approximations of the steady state vector before and after an iteration of power iteration is smaller than epsilon, the algorithm will consider itself to have converged and will terminate.
 Type: float

-This class has many funcitons that are used for the incremental Page Rank calculation and other utilities.
+**This class has many funcitons that are used for the incremental Page Rank calculation and other utilities.**

+**Incremental Algorithm**
 ```
 addgraph(graph)
 ```
 This is the main function that implements the Incremental PageRank Algorithm.
 It separates the graph into two parts and implements PageRank only on the effected nodes, and simply scales the unaffected nodes.

-Arguements:
+Arguments:

 **graph**: This is the graph containing the edges that are to be added into the graph.